wzscq/crvframe/README.md

         },
       }
       ```
-      * **location** Now，crvframe can only close the modal window，so the location must be modal.
+      * **location** Now，crvframe can only close the top most modal window，so the location must be modal.
   * **request**
     * **description**: send a http request.
     * **parameters**: